lorengreenfield/halfcab/README.md

 ### Other things worth mentioning

 #### Network requests
-halfcab uses `axios` internally for api calls, so feel free to import that into your own code.
+halfcab uses `axios` internally for api calls and exports this as the `http` object for use in your own code. *See the axios docs on how to use it*

 #### UI library
 halfcab is designed to work with the excellent material-components-web library.